UPDATED: NOVEMBER 03, 2022 | 1 MIN READ

 When does a new car cost more to insure?

 A new car can cost more to insure because it may have a higher market value than older cars.
-The insurance companies have to take into consideration how much they’ll have to pay out should you get into an accident and total your vehicle.
+The insurance companies must consider how much they’ll have to pay if you get into an accident and total your vehicle.

-New cars also tend to have more high-tech equipment, which can also raise costs of insurance.
-This equipment, such as smart keys and tracking devices can cost a lot to repair if needed.
+New cars also tend to have more high-tech equipment, raising insurance costs.
+This equipment, such as smart keys and tracking devices, can cost a lot to repair if needed.

-Also, when you purchase a new car, you’re eligible to add gap insurance onto your policy.
-This will increase your car insurance rates, but it covers the difference between the amount you paid for the car and the car’s actual cash value – this is great considering cars depreciate as soon as you drive them off the lot.
+Also, when you purchase a new car, you’re eligible to add gap insurance to your policy.
+This increases your car insurance rates, but it covers the difference between the amount you paid for the car and its actual cash value – this is great, considering cars depreciate as soon as you drive them off the lot.

 When does a new car cost less to insure?

-Sometimes, new cars can actually get you a discount on your insurance rates.
+Sometimes, new cars can get you a discount on your insurance rates.
 Newer cars may have additional safety features that can help to prevent the driver from being in an accident.
-Insurers sometimes offer a ‘new car’ discount, so if you’ve just bought a new car, be sure to ask if you’re eligible.
+Insurers sometimes offer a ‘new car’ discount, so if you’ve just bought a new car, ask if you’re eligible.